BlinkMobility/BLINK/Topics.md

 **Proposed hack topic:**
 An ad-blocker for the real world.
 Create a mobile AR app or webpage which detects “information” such as text or branding and blocks it out.
+(Or replace the information with alternative messages or art.)

 **Tech resources:**
 Android vision API: https://developers.google.com/vision/text-overview